 Aviation Accidents

-On March 14th, 1987, LOT Polish Airlines Flight 5055 took off from Warsaw, Poland At 10:18 local time en route to New York’s John F. Kennedy International Airport.
+On May 9th, 1987, LOT Polish Airlines Flight 5055 took off from Warsaw, Poland At 10:18 local time, en route to New York’s John F. Kennedy International Airport with a planned continuation to San Francisco.
 The flight was supposed to be routine, with 11 crew members and 172 passengers on board.
 However, tragedy struck 54 minutes after takeoff, as the plane crashed in the Kabaty Woods Nature Reserve.

-The exact cause of the crash was never determined with complete certainty, but the most widely accepted theory is that it was the result of a mechanical failure.
+The cause of the crash was determined to be the failure of a roller bearing in engine #2, which led to a turbine shaft disintegration, an in-flight fire, and subsequent loss of control.
 The plane, a Soviet-made Ilyushin Il-62M, had a malfunctioning engine that caused it to veer off course and eventually crash.
-The crew attempted to turn the plane back towards the airport, but they were unable to control the aircraft and it crashed.
+The crew initially considered emergency landings at Modlin or Gdańsk but ultimately decided to return to Warsaw, unaware of the fire’s severity due to minimal smoke detection systems.
+But they were unable to control the aircraft, and it crashed.

 Accident Wreckage